chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/progress-bar.md

 * Ensure each progress bar meets the appropriate level of contrast
 * Use the top placement when stacking progress bar in an on-page experience
-* The indeterminate progress bar does not measure progress, and so cannot programmatically inform the user when the process is complete.
 * Information on both outcomes must be presented in the help text above the progress bar.
 * Helper text is required when a progress bar is in error or indeterminate.